stubarrpriest/mpsinterestssolution/README.md

 ## Infra

-Terraform requires a backend to store state and this is the only part of the infrastructure confiugred out of band.
+Terraform requires a backend to store state and this is the only part of the infrastructure configured out of band.
 I created the storage using the Azure CLI as follows:
 ```
 az account set --subscription <<SubscriptionId>>
 az group create --location uksouth --name bpinfrastorage